 At the beginning of the 1970s, the small number of staff employed when the Department was started, had risen to around 130 employees, and the expansion led to a severe shortage of both offices and laboratory space.
 The solution to this problem came in 1974 when the Department moved to the present buildings with a floor area of 14,000 m2.
 Also in 1974, the Institute of Astronomy moved to the University Park – to the same building as the Institute of Physics, and in 1992 the two institutes pooled their resources and became the Department of Physics and Astronomy as we know it today.
 The Ole Rømer Observatory, which until then had been home to the astronomers, is today used partly for public presentations (approx. 120 per year) and partly for teaching and research activities.

-Necessitated by a substantial need for larger laboratories, the floor area of the Department was in 1988 and 1996 increased by a total of 10,000 m2 consisting of subterranean laboratories where, among other things, the storage rings ASTRID and ELISA are located.
+Necessitated by a substantial need for larger laboratories, the floor area of the Department was in 1988 and 1996 increased by a total of 10,000 m2 consisting of subterranean laboratories, which today include the storage rings ASTRID and SAPHIRA, and where, the world's first entire electrical storage ring ELISA was previously located.

 In recent years, the Department of Physics and Astronomy has attracted considerable financial means from private and public foundations, including Carlsbergfondet, the Danish National Research Foundation, the Lundbeck Foundation, Villum Kann Rasmussen Fonden, the Danish National Advanced Technology Foundation, Oticon Fonden and the Aarhus University Research Foundation.